Location: Rooms 20/21, Tampa Convention Center

 Date: Thursday, August 17, 8:30am – 9:30am

 Description: Microgrids are not the only path to resilience.
 For many facilities, building a microgrid is too expensive or otherwise impractical.
 Learn how to make your facilities more resilient by having diverse power supplies, keeping the infrastructure well maintained, enhancing monitoring, and hardening more critical vulnerabilities such as substations.
 Come away with practical advice on improving the resilience of your facilities and critical assets.
+Please note: presentations were not used for this session.

 Value Proposition of Resilience Investments